renderings site plan photos

 Eugene and Anne Olsen Daub

-Eugene Daub is a local artist nationally recognized for his sculpture and Bas-relief work.
+Eugene Daub is a San Pedro based artist nationally recognized for his sculpture and Bas-relief work.
 He is also the vice-president of the American Medallic Sculpture Association and a Fellow of the National Sculpture Society.
-Over the years, Eugene has designed and created many public art commissions for the United States Government, private foundations, universities and corporations.
-Some of his public collections are displayed at the Helsinki Art Museum, the British Museum in London, the Smithsonian Institute, United States Capitol and the United States Park Service.
+Over the years, Eugene has designed and created sculpture for three of the nation’s capitals including a statue of Rosa Parks in statuary hall in Washington DC in 2013.
+Other public works can be found at private foundations, churches, universities, museums and urban landscapes across the country.

-Eugene studied at the University of Pittsburgh; Pennsylvania Academy for the Fine Arts; University of the Arts, Pittsburgh; the Johnson Atelier Technical Institute of Sculpture; Rutgers University in New Jersey; and the Academy of Art College in California.
+Eugene studied at the University of Pittsburgh, Pennsylvania Academy of Fine Art.
+He later taught at the Pennsylvania Academy of Fine Art and Rutgers University in New Jersey and the Academy of Arts University in San Francisco.

 Anne Olsen Daub was educated at Fresno City College and Otis College of Art and Design in Los Angeles.
-She has lived in Los Angeles the past 15 years and has worked in the fashion industry at Mattel, designing and creating doll concepts and fashions for Barbie in both mainline and collectors.
-Since leaving Mattel, Anne has returned to her love of painting and mixed media.
-She explores the use of color, fabric, found objects and architectural elements in her work.
+She also lives in San Pedro and for has had a career in the in the fashion industry and at Mattel.
+Anne has returned to her love of painting and mixed media sculptures.
+She explores the use of color, fabric, found objects, corrugated paper and architectural elements in her work.
+Since 2002, Anne founded a line of one of a kind jewelry fashioned by hand for adornment of all people.
+Anne works intuitively to rethink, reimagine, conceptualize, and manipulate objects into unique and timeless mini pieces of art.
+These works exemplify uniqueness, character, imperfection, and conceptual archetypes.

-Based on their preliminary design concept, Eugene and Anne were selected by the city of San Dimas’ Station Design and Art Review (SDAR) Committee, later ratified by the city council, in 2005.
-As the Foothill Gold Line from Glendora to Montclair continues to move from planning to reality, they will take their preliminary design concept and work with the SDAR Committee and San Dimas community, to advance their design concept further.*
+Eugene and Anne have exhibited their artworks together and separately in various galleries and museums in the Southern California region.
+Based on their design concept, Eugene and Anne were selected by the city of San Dimas’ Station Design and Art Review (SDAR) Committee, later ratified by the city council, in 2005.

 Their artwork will capture the city’s special “Sense of Place,” born of a unique history in the citrus industry, a connection with the land, water and geography, its flora and fauna, along with cultural and community events and activities.
 There are no less than 25 parks and countless trails and hiking paths in the city.
-The station’s various art concepts celebrate the wonders of the parks, mountains and local history.
-A series of larger than life “walking sticks” located on the platform are inspired by the animals and notable historic characters of San Dimas.
-They are sentinels that remind the viewer of unseen wonders and majestic vistas of the San Dimas area.
+The station’s various artworks celebrate the wonders of the parks, mountains and local history.
+A series of larger than life “walking sticks” located on the platform are inspired by the bucolic surroundings of the local natural environment.
+The four bronze walking sticks are highly embellished and remind the viewer of unseen wonders and majestic vistas of the San Dimas area.
 They evoke a sense of exploration and discovery.
 They are an ageless symbol of the explorer in all of us.
-Animal footprints will be located on the platform or on the canopy column bases.
-The concepts developed for the station are delightful and interactive and allow the viewer an opportunity to pause and reflect on the city’s unique character and place.
+The Daub team will also be creating 7 hand sculpted bas-relief ceramic panels that will be located on the canopy column bases of the station platform.
+The artworks created for the station are delightful and interactive and allow the viewer an opportunity to pause and reflect on the city’s unique character and place.

 For more information on the artists and artwork, click here for the latest station fact sheet.